UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 AGRICULTURE AND NATURAL RESOURCES

-A main focus of the office is the traditional role of helping our clientele through one-on-one contacts made via phone, office visits and farm or site visits.
+The focus of the office is the traditional role of helping our clientele through one-on-one contacts made via phone, office visits and farm or site visits.
 Our clientele’s immediate concerns pertaining to production agriculture or other issues need precise decisions to help provide answers in a multitude of situations.
-For example, peanut maturity determination is done at our office, with a total of 394 individual tests conducted.
+For example, peanut maturity determination is done at our office, with a total of 275 individual tests conducted.
 Our efforts are shared through communication using various methods.
-Thirty-four newsletters were emailed, with each issue reaching 400 farmers and agribusinesses.
-Multiple information updates are also sent via text messages to 190 farmer cell phones.
-A video was produced on peanut pegging zone testing and 1,799 people have been reached via Facebook.
-Newspaper articles and feature stories are also submitted periodically.

 4-H YOUTH DEVELOPMENT

-The Irwin County 4-H Club is the largest youth organization in the county, with 300 members in 4th-12th grades.
+The Irwin County 4-H Club is the largest youth organization in the county, with 352 members in 4th-12th grades.
 Participation in Project Achievement helps youth develop communication skills through project work showcased in county, district and state competitions.
-In March 2021, Irwin County hosted an in-house Cloverleaf Project Achievement with 6 club members demonstrating.
-4-H members are reached through 17 individual clubs that meet each month.
+4-H members are reached through 20 individual clubs that meet each month.
 Elected officers attend officer training and enhance their leadership skills.
 4-H members attend camp and enjoy a time of outdoors, learning, and making new friends.
-Poultry Judging is a county-favorite judging event and our team made it to state competition.
+Cotton Boll, Land, and Poultry Judging are favorites for 4-H’ers in the county.
 4-H participation also includes youth livestock projects, shooting sports, community service and numerous other activities.

 FAMILY AND CONSUMER SCIENCES